daboross/screeps-starter-python/book/setup.md

 The last step to setting up `screeps-game-api` is to create and configure the build.
 This will allow `build.py` to upload files directly to the screeps server after building.

-Copy `config.default.json` into a file `config.json`, enter your username or email into the file, and enter your screeps (not steam) password in the file.
+Copy the contents of `config.default.json` into `config.json`.
+[Generate an auth-token](https://docs.screeps.com/auth-tokens.html#Using-Auth-Tokens) with full access rights through your screep's account management page.
+Existing tokens with a matching access level can also be used.
+Copy the token and paste it to the `token` key in `config.json`.

 Following that, you're all set up! `build.py` will automatically download and install the rest of the dependencies into a local environment when it is first run.